-- Plume core well 000-465 is located 100 feet upgradient of extraction well NS-1.
-This well had historically shown the highest VOC concentrations (primarily carbon tetrachloride) in the North Street area.
-TVOC concentrations were as high as 1,796 μg/L in 2004.
-In 2015 the highest, TVOC concentration in the plume was 77 μg/L in well 000-465 during August.
-The primary VOC detected in this well in 2015 was carbon tetrachloride at 64 μg/L. - TVOC concentrations in core well 000-474, located approximately 500 feet upgradient of extraction well NS-2, have been steady at about 17 μg/L in 2015. - TVOC concentrations in plume core well 000-463, located approximately 200 feet north of NS-1, have shown a significant decline in 2015 with a high of 41 μg/L in March and below AWQS for VOCs the remainder of 2015. - Plume core well 000-154 had historically shown high VOC concentrations (primarily carbon tetrachloride).
-TVOC concentrations of 1,000 μg/L were observed in this well in 1997 and 1998, but have steadily declined since then and VOC concentrations have been below AWQS throughout 2015.
+Plume core well 000-465 is located 100 feet upgradient of extraction well NS-1.
+This well had historically shown the highest VOC concentrations (primarily carbon tetrachloride) in the North

+- Street area.
+TVOC concentrations were as high as $1,796 \mu g/L$ in 2004.
+In 2016 the highest, TVOC concentration in this well was $17 \mu g/L$ in well 000-465 during May. - TVOC concentrations in core well 000-474, located approximately 500 feet upgradient of extraction well NS-2, were at 15 μg/L in November. - VOC concentrations in plume core well 000-463, located approximately 200 feet north of NS-1, have been below AWQS during 2016. - Plume core well 000-154 had historically shown high VOC concentrations (primarily carbon tetrachloride).
+TVOC concentrations of 1,000 μg/L were observed in this well in 1997 and 1998.
+But have steadily declined since then, and VOC concentrations have been below AWQS.
 The trailing edge of the higher concentration segment of this plume has migrated south of this location. - Airport monitoring wells 800-90 and 800-101, located south of the North Street extraction wells have displayed increasing VOC concentrations over the past several years.
 The leading edge of the higher concentration segment, which had migrated beyond the North Street extraction well locations prior to that systems start-up, has now reached this location.
-This deeper contamination will be captured by the Airport System's Magothy treatment well RTW-4A. - The plume continues to be bounded as indicated on Figure 3.2.8-1 by the perimeter wells - Figure 3.2.8-6 compares the TVOC plume from 1997 to 2015.
-The southern portion of the plume that was south of the North Street system prior to start-up is being captured by the Airport Treatment system eastern extraction wells.
+This deeper contamination will be captured by the Airport System's Magothy treatment well RTW-4A. - The plume continues to be bounded as indicated on Figure 3.2.8-1 by the perimeter wells. - Figure 3.2.8-6 compares the TVOC plume from 1997 to 2016.
+The southern portion of the plume that was south of the North Street system prior to start-up is being captured by the Airport Treatment system eastern extraction wells. - Following a request from NYSDEC, a one-time sampling event for 1,4-dioxane of 22 monitoring wells on and off of BNL property that have or had detected TCA was performed in January 2017.
+To achieve a lower level of detection, analytical Method 522 was used.
+The one monitoring well sampled for the North Street project (800-63) detected 1,4-dioxane at 0.38 μg/L. This detection is below the existing State standard for non-specific organic contaminants of 50 μg/L. The complete data set is in Table 3.0-2.

-Monthly analyses are performed on influent, midpoint, and effluent samples from the GAC units.
-All monthly system samples are analyzed for VOCs, and the effluent samples are also analyzed for pH.
+Monthly analyses are performed on influent, midpoint, and effluent samples from the GAC units when the system is operating.
+All monthly system samples are analyzed for VOCs, and the effluent samples are also analyzed for ph.
 In addition, the system effluent is analyzed for tritium.
 Table 3.2.8-1 provides the effluent limitations for meeting the requirements of the SPDES equivalency permit.
 The extraction wells are sampled quarterly for VOCs and tritium.

-The system treated approximately 73 million gallons of water during the first three quarters.
-NS-1 and NS-2 were off for three weeks in February due to a storm that damaged several electrical components.
-NS-1 remained off until the last week of March.
-In April the wells were off several times due to electrical issues.
-In June NS-1 was off for 2 weeks for an electrical fault.
-In July NS-1 and NS-2 extraction wells were placed in standby mode.
-In August extraction well NS-1 was turned on due to the elevated levels of VOCs in the up gradient monitoring well 000-465.
-NS-2 remained in standby mode.
+The system treated approximately 35 million gallons of water during the first three quarters.
+NS-2 was in standby mode for 2016.
+NS-1 was off for two weeks in February due to a mechanical problem.
+NS-1 was off for maintenance for two weeks in April.
+In May, well NS-1 was off for the month for trouble shooting and repair.
+In July, NS-1 was off for 2 weeks for maintenance.
+In August, NS-1 was placed in standby mode due to the concentrations in well 000-465 being below the capture goal of 50 $\mu$ g/L TVOC concentrations.
+Both extraction wells NS-1 and NS-2 remained in standby mode for the third quarter.